-Recently we got a member asking if a 4Matic Mercedes-Benz can be converted to a rear wheel drive.
+Recently we got a member asking if a 4Matic Mercedes-Benz can be converted to rear-wheel drive.

 First, why would anyone want to do this?

-The reason is often because a Mercedes-Benz owner has bad CV joints or bad differential on the front.
-Because those repairs can range from $1500-$5000, it makes one wonder if you can convert an all-wheel-drive Mercedes-Benz into a rear wheel drive.
+The reason is that a Mercedes-Benz owner often has bad CV joints or differential on the front.
+Because those repairs range from $1500-$5000, one wonders if you can convert an all-wheel-drive Mercedes-Benz into a rear-wheel drive.

 Converting a Mercedes-Benz from 4Matic to RWD is not as simple as removing the front propeller shaft.
 Doing just this is not enough.
-Puting your Mercedes-Benz in drive, will send all the torque to the removed propeller shaft.
-The output flange at the transfer case will spin constantly and the vehicle will not move.
+Putting your Mercedes-Benz in the drive will send all the torque to the removed propeller shaft.
+The output flange at the transfer case will spin constantly, and the vehicle will not move.

-To convert a Mercedes 4Matic to a rear drive not only do you need to remove the front propeller shaft from the transfer case to the front differential.
-To convert a 4Matic to RWD you will need to remove the transfer case as well.
-Next connect the output shaft from the transmission directly to the rear differential.
+To convert a Mercedes 4Matic to a rear-drive, you must remove the front propeller shaft from the transfer case to the front differential.
+To convert a 4Matic to RWD, you must also remove the transfer case.
+Next, connect the output shaft from the transmission directly to the rear differential.